khsuzan/khsuzan/README.md

 ## Android Application Development 📱

 - 🌟 Proficient in Java and Kotlin.
-- 🚀 Developed [App Name], a [brief description].
+- 🚀 Developed Several applications.
 - 💡 Experience with Android Studio and the latest Android SDKs.

 ## Cross-Platform Development with Flutter 💙

-- 🌐 Built [App Name], a cross-platform app using Flutter.
+- 🌐 Built Sevaral Commercial apps, a cross-platform app using Flutter.
 - 🎨 Created beautiful and responsive user interfaces with Flutter's widgets.
 - 🛠️ Expertise in state management with providers and bloc pattern.